 Next, I used my Gator 120 grit sandpaper and distressed heavily, by hand.

-I decided to apply a coat of antiquing glaze (get here) to give it an old, worn out feel.
+I decided to apply a coat of antiquing glaze (get here) to give it an old, worn-out feel.
 Antiquing glaze works better over the Polycrylic (get yours here).
 If you use the glaze straight over the paint, the paint will absorb the glaze and it will change your entire paint color and make it look dirty!
 Trust me, I know!
 It’s a very simple process wipe on, wipe off.
 I normally have a damp cloth so that I can remove any access glaze in areas I may have applied too much.
 While I was applying the glaze, the Hubs added the chicken wire to the doors.

-I am very happy with the way it turned out.
 I listed it for sale, and it sold the same day!